vigneshavm/Interview-questions/JS-Prog.md

   put(key: K, value: V): void {
     if (this.cache.has(key)) {
-      this.cache.delete(key); // remove old entry
+      // ✅ Update existing key: remove first to refresh position this.cache.delete(key);
     } else if (this.cache.size >= this.capacity) {
-      // Remove the least recently used (first item) const oldestKey = this.cache.keys().next().value;
+      // ✅ Remove least recently used: first inserted item const oldestKey = this.cache.keys().next().value;
       this.cache.delete(oldestKey);
     }

-    // Insert as most recently used
+    // ✅ Insert as most recently used (end of Map) this.cache.set(key, value);
-    this.cache.set(key, value);
   }